 What is a birth injury?

-A birth injury is harm that is caused to a mother or child before, during or after childbirth.
-It can happen for a variety of reasons such as: delays in delivery, poor care during delivery or if doctors or midwives fail to diagnose serious conditions or infections such as pre-eclampsia or Group B strep.
-If you or your baby has been harmed as a result of a doctor, midwife or healthcare professional’s negligence before, during or after the birth, you may be entitled to make a claim.
+A birth injury is any harm that is caused to a baby during or around the time of childbirth.
+Minor injuries such as swelling and bruising are very common and usually heal quickly.
+But severe injuries can be caused by negligent medical care for a variety of reasons.
+Examples include delays in delivery, poor care during delivery or if doctors or midwives fail to diagnose severe conditions or infections such as pre-eclampsia or Group B strep.

 Who is responsible for my child’s birth injury?